jonathanmeaney-lmk/Vegtabible_App/README.md

 ### **Code:**

 - The navbar, buttons, toggle, and some other elements were created using [MDBootstrap](https://mdbootstrap.com/).
+- Most of python code in the app.py file is based on the Code Institute Task Manager walkthrough project.

 ### **Content:**

 - Some of the recipes on the site have been taken from the BBC Good Food website just for demonstration purposes.